In This Guide:

 4. Interior & Camping Equipment

-Less critical than rust or mechanics, but still affects value and usability.
+Less critical than rust or mechanics, but still affects value and usability significantly.

 - Is the rock and roll bed mechanism solid?